g

 Spicy Turkey Chili Recipe

-Turkey is not just for Thanksgiving.
+Chili for a crowd.
 Many people are using turkey instead of beef or chicken.
-If your kids kick about it, try this spicy turkey chili recipe.
+Try this spicy turkey chili recipe.
 That your main ingredient is turkey will be our secret.

 2 cups coarsely chopped onion